Foot, Ankle & Heel

-It is important to have you in thoroughly assessed to ensure an accurate diagnosis and subsequent treatment.
-Heel pain can also be referred by a pinched nerve in your lower back eg sciatica.
-This can be tricky to diagnose and requires the professional opinion of an experienced spinal health care practitioner such as your physiotherapist.
+It is important to get thoroughly assessed to ensure an accurate diagnosis and subsequent treatment.
+Heel pain can also be caused by a pinched nerve in your lower back eg sciatica.
+The detailed diagnosis needs to be done by an experienced physiotherapist.

 Most Ankle, Foot and Heel pains can be successfully treated via: